 |Park||Downtown Montego Bay||Jamaica|

-If the concept of passing some time at the zoo sounds like fun, you should visit Rockland Bird Feeding Station.
+If the idea of spending part of a day at the zoo tickles your fancy, you should visit Rockland Bird Feeding Station.
 The Rocklands Bird Sanctuary is the perfect place for bird-watchers, children, and anyone interested in something different.
 The sanctuary is home to various birds including hummingbirds, which you can feed by hand.

 |Rockland Bird Feeding Station||Zoo||3.9 mi.
 South-Southwest of Central Montego Bay||Jamaica|

-Another fun idea is to visit some of the more interesting area land formations.
-Other options like these in Montego Bay are listed right below.
+Another idea is to visit some of the more popular naturally occurring land formations.
+Fully natural attractions like these in Montego Bay are displayed in the table below.

 |Lagoon||2.5 mi.
 South West of Central Montego Bay|